qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 .. _tip_settings_security:

-.. tip:: **QGIS User Settings and Security**
+.. tip:: **|qg| User Settings and Security**

    Depending on your computing environment, storing passwords in your |qg|
    settings may be a security risk.
 Passwords are saved in clear text in the system configuration and in the project files!
    Your customized settings for |qg| are stored based on the operating system: